-Legacy COBOL Option Description com.fortify.sca.CobolCopyDirs -copy-extensions <ext></ext> Specifies one or more semicolon- or colon-separated copybook file extensions.
-Equivalent Property Name: com.fortify.sca.CobolCopyExtensions -fixed-format Specifies fixed-format COBOL to direct Fortify Static Code Analyzer to only look for source code between columns 8-72 in all lines of code.
+Description extensions.
+Equivalent Property Name: com.fortify.sca.CobolCopyExtensions Specifies fixed-format COBOL to direct Fortify Static Code Analyzer to only look for source code between columns 8-72 in all lines of code.
+The default is free-format.
 IBM Enterprise COBOL code is typically fixed-format.
-The following are indications that you might need the -fixed-format option: The COBOL translation appears to hang indefinitely • Fortify Static Code Analyzer reports numerous parsing errors in the COBOL translation Equivalent Property Name: com.fortify.sca.CobolFixedFormat
+The following are indications that you might need the -fixed-format option: The COBOL translation appears to hang indefinitely Fortify Static Code Analyzer reports numerous parsing errors in the COBOL translation Equivalent Property Name: com.fortify.sca.CobolFixedFormat

-Chapter 14: Translating Apex and Visualforce Code
+Chapter 15: Translating Salesforce Apex and Visualforce Code

-Apex Translation Prerequisites .90 Apex and Visualforce Command-Line Syntax .
-90 Apex and Visualforce Command-Line Options .
-91 Downloading Customized Salesforce Database Structure Information .91
+Apex and Visualforce Translation Prerequisites .
+100 Apex and Visualforce Command-Line Syntax .101

-Apex Translation Prerequisites
+Apex and Visualforce Translation Prerequisites

-• All the source code to scan is available on the same machine where you have installed Fortify Static Code Analyzer
+To translate Apex and Visualforce projects, make sure that all the source code to scan is available on the same machine where you have installed Fortify Static Code Analyzer.